MRVirus007/todo-task/README.md

 # TodoList

-Page Load ← GET from http://localhost:3000/tasks ← list all todo items with In-Progress category Create New Item ← POST ← creates a new todo item
+1. Page Load ← GET from http://localhost:3000/tasks ← list all todo items with In-Progress category
+2. Create New Item ← POST ← creates a new todo item
-Edit Item ← Ellipsis Filter ← In-Progress ← GET /1 ← view detail of a specific todo item, where id = 1
+3. Edit Item ← Ellipsis Filter ← In-Progress ← GET /1 ← view detail of a specific todo item, where id = 1
-Edit Task Model ← Save button ← PATCH /1 ← edits the todo item with id = 1
+4. Edit Task Model ← Save button ← PATCH /1 ← edits the todo item with id = 1
-Ellipsis Menu Dropdown ← Ability to filter items in the todo list Mark todo Item ← Moves Item to Completed
+5. Ellipsis Menu Dropdown ← Ability to filter items in the todo list
+6. Mark todo Item ← Moves Item to Completed
-Ellipsis Filter ← Completed Items ← DELETE /1 ← deletes the todo item, with id = 1
+7. Ellipsis Filter ← Completed Items ← DELETE /1 ← deletes the todo item, with id = 1

+# Additional Feature

+Drag and Drop List

 ## Front-end Development server